 Through socio-cultural anthropological literature of non-state societies, this project applies comparative methods of historical anthropology to address social organization at Çukuriçi Höyük and Platia Magoula Zarkou.

 This interdisciplinary study relies mainly on previously published anthropological and archaeological data and DOC-team results from Platia Magoula Zarkou and Çukuriçi Höyük.
 Due to space and time limitations on conducting meaningful participant observation relevant to the empirical archaeological material, this project relies on methods of historical anthropology.
 The archaeological data from Çukuriçi Höyük and Platia Magoula Zarkou are in this project addressed through comparative insights based on fieldwork conducted by other researchers, centred on more or less non-state societies.
-As a trained socio-cultural anthropologist, Sabina Cveček has also joined her DOC-team colleagues in the field, namely in Larisa, Greece, and in Selçuk, Turkey, at the Austrian Archaeological Institute.
+As a trained socio-cultural anthropologist, Sabina Cveček has also joined her DOC-team colleagues at the Austrian Archaeological Institute in the field, namely in Larisa/Greece, and Selçuk/Turkey,

-The main outcome of this Post-DocTrack project will be a publication of monograph submitted to the OREA book series of the Austrian Academy of Sciences Press.
-Alongside the monograph titled ›Çukuriçi Höyük 4: Household Economics in the Early Bronze Age Aegean‹, authored by Sabina Cveček, she is also preparing a few joint publications with her DOC-team colleagues.
+The main outcome of this Post-DocTrack project will be a publication of monograph submitted to the OeAI book series of the Austrian Academy of Sciences Press.
+Alongside the monograph titled »Çukuriçi Höyük 4: Household Economics in the Early Bronze Age Aegean«, authored by Sabina Cveček, she is also preparing a few joint publications with her DOC-team colleagues.